 - Official details on Vaughn Gittin Jr.'s Mustang RTR

-- New Product: Classic Design Concepts Brake Duct Kit for the 2010+ Mustang GT
+- Classic Design Concepts releases new convertible light bar for the 2010 Mustang

 - Classic Design Concepts announces 2011+ Mustang 5.0 shaker hood system